tembo-io/pg_auto_dw/README.md

     * Step 5 - ship v0.1 (SemVer) that can do a little more than just the pre-canned demo
         * Ship product + demo video + documentation

+## Data Vault
+We are starting with automation to facilitate a data vault implementation for our data warehouse.
+This will be a rudimentary raw vault setup, but we hope it will lead to substantial downstream business models.

+## Timeline
+We're currently working on a timeline to define points of success and ensure the smooth integration of new contributors to our project.
+This includes creating milestones, contributor guidelines, and hosting activities such as webinars and meetups.
+Stay tuned!

 ## Installation
 We are currently developing a new extension, starting with an initial set of defined [functions](docs/sql_functions/readme.md) and implementing a subset in a mockup extension.
 This version features skeletal implementations of some functions, designed just to demonstrate our envisioned capabilities as seen in the demo.
 Our demo is divided into two parts: Act 1 and Act 2.
 If you follow along, I hope this will offer a glimpse of what to expect in the weeks ahead.